Automation Testing Guide: How and Why to Automate Manual Testing

 • API testing.
 With more and more software products relying on APIs to enhance their functionality and offer more useful features to their users, API testing automation becomes a vital tool for checking the operation of APIs on their own and as part of a larger solution.

 • Unit and integration testing.
-Unit testing and integration testing are not simply types of testing, but represent testing levels.
+Unit testing and integration testing are not simply types of testing, but actually testing levels.
 Automated unit testing checks each unit of the application separately, and integration testing exists to test them as a comprehensive software solution.

-For several years, QA automation has been lauded as a universal solution for all quality assurance-related challenges.
-This made it easy to think that automation can be used on every project regardless of the scale, purposes, type of application, or specific challenges faced by the product owners.
+For several years, QA automation has been lauded as a universal solution for all quality assurance-related challenges, which made it easy to think that automation can be used on every project regardless of the scale, purposes, type of application, or specific challenges faced by the product owners.
 Of course, that is rarely the case, and not every development cycle will benefit from automation.
 Here is when your testing solution definitely needs automation:

-• Some manual tests are impossible or difficult to run manually, while skipping them will result in skewered results of testing or an incomplete testing project.
+• Some manual tests are impossible or difficult to run manually, while skipping them will result in skewered results of testing or an incomplete testing project;

-• The test suite contains many repetitive tests, such as regression testing, which not only take too much time, but also lower the job satisfaction of manual QAs who are stuck doing monotonous tasks.
+• The test suite contains many repetitive tests, such as regression testing, which not only take too much time, but also lower the job satisfaction of manual QAs who are stuck doing monotonous tasks;

-• There are high-risk cases that often fail, and recreating them manually every time takes too much time from the team.
+• There are high-risk cases that often fail, and recreating them manually every time takes too much time from the team;

-• You frequently need to do intense performance or security testing, testing different conditions and scenarios that can be hard to include completely with manual testing.
+• You frequently need to do intense performance or security testing, testing different conditions and scenarios that can be hard to include completely with manual testing;

-• You need to run parallel testing on multiple devices at the same time — for example, when testing the compatibility of the solution across different devices or platforms.
+• You need to run parallel testing on multiple devices at the same time — for example, when testing the compatibility of the solution across different devices or platforms;

-• You are sure the quality of the software will improve dramatically — starting an automation project usually requires a lot of time from the team members and stakeholders, so it should make sense quality-wise.
+• You are sure the quality of the software will improve dramatically — starting an automation project usually requires a lot of time from the team members and stakeholders, so it should make sense quality-wise;

 • You’ve made the calculations and found that automation will save you money in the long run — the initial setup requires significant financial investment, so expensive automation may not make sense for small projects or projects on a tight budget.